data-realm/developer-interview/README.md

 _Note: why not maven?
 Primarily due to the convenience of the gradle wrapper, you don't need to install anything and you will always be using the version specified in the project_

+### Troubleshooting

+* When I try to run the application I get a NPE from `DBManager`: _The database is a file based sqllite database (you can find it in `DBManagerImpl`), check the path is valid for your application context, or if your running from within an IDE make sure the working directory is the root of the project_